 Traditional Irish food gets a modern twist.

 With its position on the coast where the River Corrib meets the Atlantic Ocean, it’s not surprising that Galway has always served up some of the freshest fish in Ireland.
-From smoked salmon to fried cod, steamed Atlantic lobster to grilled hake, there’s an abundance of delicious seafood to sample.
+From smoked salmon and fried cod to steamed Atlantic lobster to grilled hake, there’s an abundance of delicious seafood to sample.
 And, with its location close to the green hills of Connemara, you’ll also find plenty of tender lamb on the menu.
 For battered fish ‘n chips beloved by four generations of Galwegians, head to McDonagh’s in the Latin Quarter; if it’s a hearty lamb stew or a plate of oysters and Guinness you’re after, try The King’s Head.

 While casual pubs abound in Galway, you can also find a slew of upscale restaurants to choose from.
 Don't miss the award-winning Seafood Bar at Kirwin’s Lane, where the grilled hake comes on a bed of fettuccine and mushrooms in cream sauce.
-Meanwhile, the Michelin-starred Aniar serves up classic Irish cuisine with a contemporary flair.
+Meanwhile, the Michelin-starred Aniar serves classic Irish cuisine with a contemporary flair.
 At Cava Bodega, Irish food gets a delicious Spanish twist (think: black pudding with jamón ibérico or Connemara lamb with harissa).

 Its location is ideal for day trips.